Rocky II: Plot

 On New Year's Day 1976, world heavyweight boxing champion Apollo Creed has successfully defended his title in a split decision against challenger Rocky Balboa.
 (Note: As depicted in Rocky (1976).)
 He and Rocky are taken to the same hospital.
 Despite their agreement that there would be no rematch, Apollo challenges Rocky again that night to prove that Rocky going the distance with him was a fluke, but Rocky declines and retires from professional boxing.
 Balboa's girlfriend, Adrian, supports his choice as do his doctors who go on to reveal that Rocky will require surgery for a detached retina, a condition that could lead to permanent blindness.
 In a private moment, Rocky goes to see a recuperating Apollo, and asks whether Apollo gave his all in the fight; Apollo confirms that he did.

 After Rocky is released from the hospital, he enjoys the benefits of his newfound celebrity status.
 An agent sees Rocky as a potential endorsement and sponsorship goldmine, and his sudden wealth encourages him to propose to Adrian; she happily accepts, and they marry in a small ceremony.
 Soon after, Adrian reveals that she is pregnant.
 Meanwhile, Apollo, fueled by hate mail claiming he fixed the fight in order to protect his reign as champ, becomes obsessed with the idea that a rematch is the only way to discredit Rocky's performance.
-Determined to rectify his boxing career's only blemish, Apollo demands his team do whatever necessary to goad Rocky out of retirement, despite the pleas of his friends and family that Rocky's ability to absorb punishment is too dangerous for his chances to successfully defend the title a second time.
+Determined to rectify his boxing career's only blemish, Apollo demands his team do whatever necessary to goad Rocky out of retirement, despite the pleas of his friend and trainer Tony "Duke" Evers, that Rocky's ability to absorb punishment is too dangerous for his chances to successfully defend the title a second time.

-Rocky at first seems unaffected by Apollo's smear campaign, but his limited education and poor manners soon lead him into financial problems.
+Rocky at first seems unaffected by Apollo's smear campaign, but his limited education and illiteracy soon lead him into financial problems.
 After several unsuccessful attempts to find employment, Rocky visits Mickey Goldmill, his trainer and manager, at his gym to talk about the possibility of facing Apollo.
 Mickey declines out of concern for Rocky's health, but he changes his mind after Apollo publicly insults Rocky.
 Adrian confronts Rocky about the danger of returning to boxing and reminds him of the risk to his eyesight, but he retorts that fighting is all he knows.
 Adrian backs down but refuses to support him.